pacyu/pacyu.github.io/_posts/2021-09-06-comment-on-game-policy.md

 layout: post
 ---

-I don't know what TF political is, but if the policy is just against the type of people like me, I'll think it's so stupid.
+I don't know WTF politics is, but if a policy like this is just against the type of people like me, I'll think it's so stupid.
 Most of those adults who voiced support failed in the first half of whose lives, and maybe that's still keeping on.
 They think just like "oh, I had failed just because I was addicted to games or animes or whatever.".
 So they think they caught the point of why they failed, then just educating the next generation with its failure experience.

 In my view, I think there has a balance between interest/entertainment and learning.
 To overdo anything on the wrong side, that's called Addicted.
 The game has a bad side, but at the same time, it also could training people's willpower and independent learning ability.
 As an adult, we should correctly guide children to realize that fascinated in a thing is very enjoyable.
 We will gain valuable experience from it, instead of being restricted or banned by the damn policy.
 They just want to leave their responsibility as adults to policy to save trouble.